-Obsessive-compulsive disorder responds well to SSRIs and exposure-and-response-prevention therapy for many people, but about a third have residual symptoms.
-For these treatment-resistant cases, deep brain stimulation, transcranial magnetic stimulation, and emerging medications are expanding options.
+Obsessive-compulsive disorder responds well to SSRIs and exposure-and-response-prevention therapy for many people, but about a third have treatment-resistant OCD with residual symptoms.
+For these cases, deep brain stimulation, transcranial magnetic stimulation (Brainsway's deep TMS is FDA-cleared for OCD), and emerging research into psilocybin and ketamine are expanding options.

 What's actually going on in research